 Where is Porthleven?
 Porthleven is a fishing port near Helston in Cornwall, England, United Kingdom

 Porthleven might not have the vibrant nightlife of bigger towns like Newquay, but there’s a lot to be said about it as a “cool” place for people of all ages to take a break and get away from it all.
 For those thinking of coming to Porthleven, then accommodation would be the first consideration.

-Niche Retreats has several stunning holiday cottages in Porthleven that not only boast stunning views and comfortable surroundings, but are also the perfect base to enjoy a fun-filled break with friends and family.
+You can find a range of accommodation from hotels, bed and breakfasts, cottages and apartments found in Porthleven and the surrounding areas, that not only boast stunning views and comfortable surroundings, but are also the perfect base to enjoy a fun-filled break with friends and family.

 Once you’re settled into Porthleven and are enjoying the stunning views and pleasant weather, what’s next?
 You might want to get something to eat, and there’s nothing better for a rumbling tummy than a traditional Cornish Pasty.
 Among the best-known places in Cornwall for pasties happens to be in Porthleven – the Horse and Jockey pasty shop offers a full range of baked goods, but none so popular as their meaty and juicy pasties which have been described by online reviewers as “among the best in Cornwall.”
 One reviewer went on to say “if you get a big one, it’ll take you a week to eat it.”